 The 132kV network between Collinsville and Townsville was developed in the 1960s and 1970s to supply mining, commercial and residential loads.
 A parallel 275kV network was developed more than a decade later to reinforce supply into Townsville and far north Queensland.

-Of the four credible network options presented in the PSCR, the PADR recommends Option 2, a 10 year life extension of the coastal line with network reconfiguration by December 2021 and decommissioning of the inland line by December 2022.
-A second 10 year life extension of the coastal line is modelled for completion by December 2031.
+The outcomes of the economic analysis contained in the PACR remain unchanged from those published in the PADR.
+The PACR therefore recommends a 10 year life extension strategy of the coastal line with network reconfiguration by December 2021 and decommissioning of the inland line by December 2022 as the most cost effective solution to the identified need.

 The indicative capital cost of the RIT-T project for the preferred option is $28.34 million in 2018/19 prices.
 Powerlink is the proponent of this network project.